Modern-Modpacks/kjspkg/README.md

     * Branch is `main` by default
 7. Create a pull request
 8. Wait for it to be accepted
+9. profit <!-- im not even kidding, copilot wrote this -->

 ### KJSPKG badges